europace/kex-market-engine-api/README.md

 > ⚠️ You'll find German domain-specific terms in the documentation, for translations and further explanations please refer to our [glossary](https://docs.api.europace.de/common/glossary/)

-This API enables Produktanbieter within consumer loans to connect their loan offering to the Europace platform via services with standardized interfaces.
+This API enables product provider within consumer loans to connect their loan offering to the Europace platform via services with standardized interfaces.

 > ⚠️ This API is continuously developed.
 Therefore we expect
 > all users to align with the "[Tolerant Reader Pattern](https://martinfowler.com/bliki/TolerantReader.html)", which requires clients to be